Window Terminology Guide for Homeowners

 Spacer Used to separate the two pieces of glass in an insulating glass panel.

-Stabilizer Arm An optional piece of hardware for the Tilt-Turn window which is attached to the header and top rail corner drive on the handle side to limit the travel of the sash when operated in the tilt mode.
+Stabilizer Arm An optional piece of hardware for Tilt-Turn windows which is attached to the header and top rail corner drive on the handle side to limit the travel of the sash when operated in the tilt mode.
 It is automatically disengaged when the sash is swung in the turn mode.

-Stationary A non-operating sash, panel or unit.
+Stationary A non-operating sash, panel, or unit.

-Stationary Sash Bracket A 90 degree L bracket used to secure stationary Casemaster and awning sash to the frame.
+Stationary Sash Bracket A 90 degree L bracket used to secure stationary casement and awning sash to the frame.
 The sash can be removed for replacement by removing the wood stops and bracket screws.

-Stiles The upright or vertical perimeter pieces of a sash, panel or screen.
+Stiles The upright or vertical perimeter pieces of a sash, panel, or screen.

 Storm Sash A wood framed assembly containing non-removable glass.
 The storm sash is removed during the summer and replaced with a wood framed screen.

-Sub-Sill The supplemental member of a frame used under most awning and casement units as an additional sill with the primary purpose being to hold multiple units together at the sill.
+Sub-Sill The supplemental member of a frame used under most awning and casement units as an additional sill, with the primary purpose being to hold multiple units together at the sill.

 Template A pattern of a window unit from which dimensions and measurements can be determined.
-Round Tops require templates for replacement units.
+Round tops require templates for replacement units.

 Transom A window above a window or door.
 Transoms can be either stationary or operating.